-Traditional SMS via Phone
+Traditional SMS via Phone vs. Server

 Another excellent use of text messaging is for group communications.
-If your office is planning a team outing, for example, you could create a group chat on your smartphone.
+For example, if your office is planning a team outing, you could create a group chat on your smartphone.
 And easily invite everyone who needs to know about the event.
 This would be much easier than sending out individual emails.

-SMS via Applications/Internet
+SMS via Applications/Internet vs. Server

 How can SMS services be used?

 Text messages can also be used as a powerful customer service tool.
-By creating interactive SMS bots, businesses can provide their customers instant support without waiting on hold for hours on end.
+By creating interactive SMS bots, businesses can provide their customers instant support without waiting on hold for hours.
 Additionally, companies can use SMS marketing campaigns to reach out to their customers with special offers or promotions.
 As long as the customer has given consent beforehand.
 They will likely appreciate receiving occasional updates from their favorite businesses via text message.

 Another way is to use software that connects directly with your phone’s SMS function, called ‘sending via server.’
-When you send an SMS using this method, the message goes straight from your computer to the recipient’s phone without being routed through a telecoms network.
-This can be handy if you have friends or family members living in other countries.
+When you send an SMS using this method, the message goes straight from your computer to the recipient’s phone without being routed through a telecom network.
+This can be handy if you have friends or family living in other countries.
 As it can be cheaper than an online service or app.

 No, sending SMS via a server does not mean you will be blocked from sending texts through your personal mobile network.
 In fact, using a server for sending SMS can provide several advantages and overcome the limitations of traditional SMS providers.